greermartin/scholcomm/README.md

-# Scripts to query OpenAlex and DOAJ APIs to get publication information by year for LUC and LUMC, APC data for returned journals, and first affiliated Loyola author.
+# Scripts to query OpenAlex and DOAJ APIs for publication information

+Gets works published by year for LUC and LUMC, APC data for returned journals, and first affiliated Loyola author.

 ## works-query.py